 Demand is also high for electrical engineers with well-rounded skills that go beyond the technical work of engineering, including communication skills, writing skills and project management.

 Developing Renewable Electrical Power

 One of the largest areas of work for electrical engineers is in the development, design and management of the world's electrical power systems.
 Today, that includes a growing number of jobs in the evolving renewable energy field.

-A 2018 report from the International Energy Agency (IEA) found that renewables – including sources such as solar, wind and hydropower – will account for 30% of power demand by 2023.
+A 2021 report from the International Energy Agency (IEA) found that renewables– including sources such as solar, wind and hydropower–will account for 95% of power demand by 2026.

 As demand for renewable energy grows, so too do jobs for electrical engineers, who work to design, build and manage electrical power systems.

 The use of technology has continued to grow and evolve in recent years, creating many unique job opportunities for electrical engineers.
-According to a 2018 Pew Research report, more than 92% of Millennials (ages 22-37) and more than 85% of Gen Xers (ages 38 to 53) own smartphones.
+According to a 2021 Pew Research report, more than 96% of people ages 18-29 are smartphone owners, and more than 95% of people ages 30 to 49 own smartphones.

 In the professional world, automated technologies continue to boom, from robot-assisted surgery to self-driving cars that may one day transport us around major cities.
-In fact, according to a 2017 report from the International Federation of Robotics, the worldwide stock of industrial robots is expected to grow from about 1.8 million units at the end of 2016 to 3 million units by 2020.
+In fact, according to a 2022 report from the International Federation of Robotics, sales of industrial robots reached a new record of 486,800 units shipped globally in 2021.
+This is an increase of 27% compared to the previous year.

 This growth of digital technology would not be possible without the innovative work of electrical engineers, who design and develop the electrical components that power these machines.